 At present, only about half of the annual growth of the forest in Kainuu region is harvested (Source: LUKE).
 Because of low pulp wood demand, part of the thinning is not made.
 This has not brought any positive effect to the economic development in the region.

 Kaicell Fibers biorefinery uses about 3.5 million m3 raw material annually.
 The total forest annual growth is 6.9 million m3 in Kainuu.
 This includes sawlogs, pulp wood and commercial round wood size energy wood.
-In previous years, the harvesting has been on the level of 3.2 million m3 per year, which is less than half of the forest annual growth.

 About a quarter of the forestry land is out of commercial utilization in Kainuu.
 Over 90% of the forests are certified.
 KaiCell Fibers support sustainable forestry and will certify its wood procurement system.

 The goal is to make an investment decision in 2019, after which a three-year construction phase will begin.
 The biorefinery production would start by 2023.

 The needs of future operations have been taken into account during the mill site planning phase.
 The design combines the requirements of basic products, downstream products and bioproducts.
 There will be a new bioecosystem in the area.